+Avocados skin range in color from yellowish green to dark purplish black depending on the variety most have a yellow to a pale green flesh.
+The skin and large seed need to be removed before eating.

+Avocados are fruit

-Avocados were first cultivated in South America with later migration to Mexico. e first current of the first avocado and it held mystical and magical power. s believed a mayor provident to the New World Used avocados as their form of "butter."
+Avocados were first cultivated in South America with later migration to Mexico.

+It was believed a Mayan princess ate the first avocado and it held mustical. e first curity and the first avocado and it held mystical and magical power. s believed a mayan prince.

+European sailors traveling to the New World used avocados as their form of "butter."